HaxeFoundation/HaxeManual/content/13-debugging.md

 //# sourceMappingURL=Main.js.map
 ```

-To include the hx sources as part of the JS source map, compile with `-D source-map-content`.
+To include the hx sources as part of the JS source map, compile with the `-D source-map-content` flag.

 Make sure to enable 'JS source maps' in the browser developer tool settings.